cnadler86/mp_jpeg/README.md

   - `block`: Enable block decoding (default: `False`).
 Each time decode is called, it outputs 8 or 16 line data depending on the image and output format (see `get_block_counts`).
 If enabled, scale, clipper and rotation are not supported.
   - `scale_width` and `scale_height`: Resize the output image to the prvided scale.
 Note: the scale needs to be consistent with the input image and be a multiple of 8.
   - `clipper_width` and `clipper_height`: This will cut the output image to the specified width and/or height.
 The clipper_height and clipper_width require integer multiples of 8.
 The resolution of clipper should be less or equal than scale.
+  - `return_bytes`: if true, the decoder return a bytes-object, otherwise a memoryview, default is false.

 - `get_block_counts(jpeg_data)`: Returns the number of blocks that the decoder will need to decode the full image.
 Only needed in case of block==True.
   - `jpeg_data`: JPEG data to decode.